littlespray/StreamFlow/README.md

 ## Usage
-The inference pipeline for a input video and the visualization on the predicted flow are in ```demo.py```.
+The inference pipeline for an input video and the visualization on the predicted flows are in ```demo.py```.

 ## Training Data Preparation